colinc86/parallel/README.md

 ```

 ### VariableProcess
 `VariableProcess` types execute their set of operations on a variable number of goroutines by utilizing a PID control loop to maximize CPU throughput.
-You configure the PID controller by creating a `ControllerConfiguration` struct and passing to the `NewVariableProcess` function.
+You configure the PID controller by creating a `ControllerConfiguration` struct and passing it to the `NewVariableProcess` function.

 ```go
 // Create a variable process with optimization interval, initial routine count,